FP-byte/MADS_MachineLearning_Project/README.md

 The process of resampling is described in the notebook `notebooks/05_Resampling.ipyb`

 ### Oversampling traing dataset oversampling
-Semi balanced dataset is obtain by upsampeling the minority classes to the majority class, keeping the unbalanced distribution.
+Semi balanced dataset is obtain by upsampeling the minority classes to the majority class, still keeping the unbalanced distribution.
 The distribution is as follows:
 0.0    72471
 4.0    30938